akmalariq9/greetingsforcaithleen/readme.md

 **GERIGI ITS 2022 - Before it all started**

 Sebuah ucapan perkenalan kepada mentor terbaik yang pernah ada.
-Mentor yang memiliki segudang cerita, mentor yang memiliki banyak  pengalaman, dan mentor yang selalu memberikan pelajaran hidup.
+Mentor yang memiliki segudang cerita, mentor yang memiliki banyak pengalaman, dan mentor yang telah memberikan pelajaran hidup.
 Sebuah ucapan untuk Kak **Renita Caithleen Davita.**
 <br><br>
 _wherever you are, whenever you read this markdown, I just want to say thank you for everything you give. best wishes to you and good luck on your new journey as Medical Student, (Kak) Caithleen!_
 <br><br>